Waylon Smithers: Development

 Several of the allusions to Smithers's sexuality have turned into battles with the network censors.
 For example, in Smithers's fantasy of a naked Mr. Burns popping out of a birthday cake in "Rosebud", the censors had not wanted Mr. Burns to be naked.
 Another example is "Marge Gets a Job", which has a dream sequence where Smithers is sleeping and Burns flies through a window.
 The sequence shows Burns flying towards him and Smithers looking happy, but originally it went on for a few seconds longer.
 It had to be trimmed down due to scenes that showed "Mr. Burns land[ing] in a particular position on Smithers's anatomy".
 There were also issues with "the lump in his bed", which the animators said had been drawn as his knee, but the censors had misinterpreted.

 In the second season, the writers started to enjoy writing about Smithers and Burns' relationship, and the writers often pitched episodes with them as the focus, but many never came to fruition.

 Mostly in the early seasons, Smithers had a catchphrase, which comes from a recurring joke that Mr. Burns never remembers who Homer Simpson is.
 Smithers and Burns would watch Homer (usually over a security camera feed) and Burns would ask, "Who is that man?", to which Smithers would reply, "That's Homer Simpson, sir, one of your [drones, organ banks, carbon blobs, etc.] from sector 7G."
 Burns would invariably respond, "Simpson, eh?"

 In September 2015, it was confirmed by Jean that Smithers would come out to Mr. Burns in a season 27 episode.
+Though in the end he never came out to Mr. Burns as his attempt was cut short.
 The episode, "The Burns Cage", was broadcast the following April and saw Smithers unsuccessfully try to move on from Burns.
 A writer for British progressive magazine the New Statesman felt that the episode was a retcon, making a serious story about the character's homosexuality instead of the previous jokes and innuendo that were now considered homophobic.